anseljh/writing/_posts/2015-05-18-The-Books-I-Brought-With-Me.md

 ## Lajoux and Nesvold's The Art of M&A Structuring

+A shorter, more focused, and more technical guide from the authors of the M&A Handbook.

 ## Mellinkoff's The Language of the Law

 Perhaps my most-beloved law book.
 The word and phrase index of this book is an antidote to so much that's disappointing in contract drafting.